gdmoney/gcp-cloud-functions-github-actions/README.md

   - New secret > Name: `GCP_SA_KEY`, Value: ... > Add secret

 - GitHub > Actions > New workflow > set up a workflow yourself > ...
-  - modify the parameters below and then copy & paste in the editor
+  - modify the parameters below and copy & paste in the editor

 - GCP Cloud Functions function will be updated every time the `main.py` Python code or the `update-cloud-functions.yml` file are modified
-- deployments can also be automated by scheduling to run the workflow at specific times using `schedule` and `cron` commands

 ### Parameters
 - **`gcloud functions deploy`** - name of the existing function